Manufacturing

 Top tasks transforming:

-• Relationship management (human negotiation skills)
+• Relationship management (human negotiation skills, AI provides real-time cost benchmarks)

 Key transformation drivers